-This page explains how to update and delete an existing Cloud Dataproc cluster.
+This page explains how to update and delete an existing Dataproc cluster.

-You can update a cluster by issuing a Cloud Dataproc API clusters.patch request, running a gcloud dataproc clusters update command in a local terminal window or in Cloud Shell, or by editing cluster parameters from the Configuration tab of the Cluster details page for the cluster in the Google Cloud Platform Console.
+You can update a cluster by issuing a Dataproc API clusters.patch request, running a gcloud dataproc clusters update command in a local terminal window or in Cloud Shell, or by editing cluster parameters from the Configuration tab of the Cluster details page for the cluster in the Google Cloud console.

 The following cluster parameters can be updated: